All of the large primary source document databases include eyewitness accounts as one component of historical research.

 For a view of the future in past predictions look at Davids Zondy site and thenn change your own forecasts.

-Telling Stories describes the construction of an oral history.
+Telling Their Stories describes the construction of an oral history.

 This method can be especially interesting for students learning from the elderly about their families, because some older people find writing too hard to accomplish.

 Most studies focus on migration from south to north, but In Motion looks at migration in all geographic directions.

 In other words, this site tells a multi-century rather than a moment in time.